Overview of Bohmian Mechanics

 \item \textbf{Initial conditions for the (classical or quantum) Hamilton--Jacobi equation} \\ The classical Newton equation is a second-order differential equation, where both the initial position and the velocity have to be fixed.
 In the classical or quantum Hamilton--Jacobi equation, it seems that only an initial position is needed because the initial velocity is directly determined by the spatial derivative of the action.
 However, one can argue that in the Hamilton--Jacobi equation, two initial conditions are fixed, the initial position and the initial wave function (or initial action) that fixes the initial velocity.
 In other words, for one particular Hamiltonian, even if we fix one particular initial position, then it is possible to obtain different initial velocities if we select different initial wave functions.
-In conclusion, the discussion that classical trajectories are solved from second-order equations, while Bohmian trajectories from first-order equations, is somehow artificial if one recalls the quantum equilibrium hypothesis.\footnote{The quantum equilibrium hypothesis assumes that the initial positions and velocities of Bohmian trajectories are defined distributed according to the initial wave function.
-However, there are authors who do not want to take this assumption and then select initial positions and velocities not related with the initial wave function \cite{om.extra2,om.extra9,om.Valentini2006,om.nonequilibrium}.
-This topic will not be further developed in this chapter.}
+In conclusion, the discussion that classical trajectories are solved from second-order equations, while Bohmian trajectories from first-order equations, is somehow artificial if one recalls the quantum equilibrium hypothesis.\footnote{The quantum equilibrium hypothesis assumes that the initial positions and velocities of Bohmian trajectories are defined distributed according to the initial wave function \cite{om.extra2,om.extra9,om.Valentini2006,om.nonequilibrium}.
+This topic will be further discussed at the end of \sref{om.sec_many.5}.}